bolaum/netfix/README.md

 ## Bugs and issues

-This is currently experimental e needs testing.
+This is currently experimental and needs testing.
 Please feel free to make a PR or report any issues.

 ## TODO